agcodes/universlogique-pg/README.md

 # universlogique-pg

-This repository contains some codes.
+This repository is intended to present fractal generation algorithms.
+The original code of the application simplified for ease of understanding.

 ## Prerequisites